luoyizhi516/Tencent_WWF/README.md

 # Tencent_WWF

- The animal detection code for World Wildlife Foundation as the purpose of animal monitor.
+Tencent_WWF is the repo base for animal surveillance project cooperated with Tencent and World Wildlife Foundation.